derceg/explorerplusplus/README.md

 For instructions on how to build Explorer++, see the [wiki](https://github.com/derceg/explorerplusplus/wiki/Building-Explorerplusplus).

+## Documentation

+Documentation is available online at [Read the Docs](http://explorerplusplus.readthedocs.io/en/latest/).

 ## Translations

 Translations are managed with [Crowdin](https://crowdin.com/project/explorerplusplus).
 To contribute to a translation, sign up with Crowdin, then edit the file corresponding to your language.
 If your language isn't listed, use the contact link shown on the project page to request it.